dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 ## SDK Components

 - `DynamsoftCameraView`: `DynamsoftCameraView` is the UI component, which includes the full feature of DCE.
-When DynamsoftCameraView is created and added to the UI, users can add the following configurations to the view:
+When using the DCE-powered camera view, users can add the following configurations to the view:
   - Control the camera (open/close).
   - Change the Basic properties of the camera such as resolution, focus points.
   - Set a scan region that determines the region of interest.